Anatomical pathology technologist

 - When working in the post-mortem room, you'll need to wear protective clothing, such as gloves, a theatre gown, visor and boots.

-- A large part of the job involves responding to unexpected situations, so you'll have to be flexible and prepared to switch tasks at short notice.
+- You should be prepared for an emotionally, as well as physically, challenging working environment.
+A large part of the job involves responding to unexpected situations, so you'll have to be flexible and prepared to switch tasks at short notice.

 - You will need to have a professional appearance and manner, as well as an awareness of the impact your own behaviour has on others.